What does OSA do? Why does OSA do it?

 I represent an organization that gives seed saving and/or production workshops; can I hand out OSA’s Seed Saving Guide for Gardeners and Farmers?

-All OSA publications are available for free download from our website.
+All OSA publications are available for free download from our resource library.
 We ask that individuals download directly from our website rather than handing out hard copy or electronic forms of our publications en mass.
 We do this to keep track of interest and need of our publications based on download numbers — so as to continue to serve farmers, gardeners, and the like with our educational outreach materials.